Class 10 Exam > Class 10 Notes > Social Studies (SST) Class 10 > Short Questions: Globalisation and the Indian Economy

 Q9: Explain the facilities available in SEZ that are developed by Central and State governments to attract foreign Investment.

-The benefits that a local company expects from joint production with a multinational company are:
+Local companies expect the following benefits from joint production with a multinational company:

 Q12: How are local companies benefited by collaborating with multinational companies?
 Explain with examples.

-Q13.
-What are the various ways in which MNCs set up or control production in other countries?
+Q13: What are the various ways in which MNCs set up or control production in other countries?

 Q14: List the factors that encourage the MNCs to set up their production units at a place.